Source: Image by Markus Distelrath from Pixabay

 As an energy source, it guarantees a steady supply of electricity.
 Nuclear energy is clean, reduces CO2 pollution, diminishes the dependence on external energy generators, and constantly produces electricity.
-That is why increasing numbers of countries are reportedly asking to operate nuclear plants for 60 years and 80 years – as in the US – and building new power plants.
+This is why increasing numbers of countries are reportedly asking to operate nuclear plants for 60 years and 80 years – as in the case of the US – and the building of new power plants.
 Nuclear energy is clean, and together with wind and solar, it is part of one of the green sources of energy.

 Nuclear energy is clean, but we are all well aware of the horrors that nuclear power can create.
 We all remember how nuclear energy generated terrible effects in war.
-It had an awful impact in Chernobyl because of a human mistake and in Fukushima because of a natural crash.
+It had terrible effects in Chernobyl because of a human mistake, and in Fukushima because of a natural crash.
 With time, the creation of safer and more efficient nuclear reactors has been achieved with new technologies.

-Nuclear power is tricky; it’s both a non-renewable and a green source of energy.
+Nuclear power is tricky, it’s both a non-renewable and a green source of energy.
 Nuclear power is clean because it’s a sustainable energy source that reduces carbon emissions and reduces reliance on oil and fossil fuels.
-It is, indeed, the third-largest electricity green source of energy in the states.
+Is, indeed, the third-largest electricity green source of energy in the states.
 It accounts for 19,7% of the market share itself.
 Here are three things you should all know about nuclear energy.

 1. What’s the history?

-As George Santayana said back in the days, “those, who cannot remember the past are condemned to repeat it.”
-Nuclear energy is clean, but its history is not one to joke about.
-To better understand it, we can divide it into three very remarkable moments:
+As George Santayana said back in the days, “those who cannot remember the past are condemned to repeat it”.
+Nuclear energy is clean but its history is not one to joke about.
+To better understand it we can divide it into three very distinctive moments:

 - Behind the atom